-The image above shows a near true color picture of the C-type (carbonaceous) asteroid 1 Ceres, the first asteroid ever to be discovered, and the biggest object in the asteroid belt.
+The image above shows a near-true color picture of the C-type (carbonaceous) asteroid 1 Ceres, the biggest object in the asteroid belt.
 With a diameter of 945 km (587 miles), it is also the largest of the minor planets within the orbit of Neptune, and the 33rd biggest object in the solar system overall, accounting for about 33% of all the mass in the asteroid belt.

 • Aphelion: 2.9773 AU

 • Perihelion: 2.5577 AU

 • Equatorial rotation velocity: 92.61 m/sec

 • Dimensions: 945 km (Diameter)

 • Volume: 421,000,000 cubic kilometres